jackfirth/racket-package-template/README.md

 - You're *not* making a multi-collection package.

-- You're using the same name for your package and the collection your package provides.
+- You're using the same name for your package, the collection your package provides, and the repository containing your package.

-- You want to build and test your package on GitHub Actions using the latest Racket version.
+- You want to build and test your package using GitHub Actions with whatever the latest Racket version is.

 - You're going to put your package on the Racket package catalog and you're fine with this README's documentation badge linking to the catalog's hosted docs for